nizarajroud/AWS-NAS/README.md

-Domaine
-Design and implement AWS networks
 Question 13
-Incorrect
 A company has decided to adopt IPv6 for its network.
 As an intermediary step in the path to fully adopting IPv6, the company is looking for dual-stack IPv4/IPv6 designs.
 To kickstart the change, the company has picked a straightforward hybrid network that consists of an on-premises connection to AWS over a Site-to-Site VPN connection via a Transit Gateway and an AWS Direct Connect connection between AWS and the on-premises data center.

 As a Network Engineer, which of the following measures would you suggest to meet the given requirements?
 (Select three)

 AWS Transit Gateway does not support IPv6 traffic.
 Hence, VPC peering should be considered for dual-stack traffic

-Your selection is correct
-For dual-stack connectivity on the Site-to-Site VPN connection via a Transit Gateway, you need to create two VPN connections, one for the IPv4 stack and one for the IPv6 stack

-Your selection is correct
-For AWS Direct Connect connection, reuse your existing VIFs and enable them for dual-stack support

-Your selection is incorrect
-AWS Site-to-Site VPN connection on a Transit Gateway can support both IPv4 traffic and IPv6 traffic inside the VPN tunnels.
-Hence, no changes are required on this connection

-To use Direct Connect connection for dual-stack traffic, you need to create separate virtual interfaces (VIFs- Private VIF or Public VIF or Transit VIF) for each stack

-Correct selection
-To configure an IPv6-enabled VPC attachment for the Transit Gateway, the VPC and the attachment subnets need to have associated IPv6 CIDRs.
-The remaining Transit Gateway configurations continue to have the same functionalities across both stacks

 Explication générale
 Correct options: